Writing wedding vows in your own words is no easy feat and, without a doubt, the most important part of the wedding ceremony.

 Writing marriage vows

 People often want to write their own vows.
-Writing your own wedding vows adds a personal touch to wedding ceremonies and give couples a chance to share how they really feel about each other.
+Writing your own wedding vows adds a personal touch to wedding ceremonies and gives couples a chance to share how they really feel about each other.

 Vows are a way for individuals to share what marriage means to them.
 Vows are the way brides and grooms make promises to their significant other.
 These are the promises they plan to fulfill for a lifetime.

 Yes, getting the words to flow can be difficult but writing wedding vows is not that tough as long as you take a structured approach to write them.
-Taking the process step by step takes some of the pressure off and allows you in writing your own vows from the heart.
+Taking the process step by step takes some of the pressure off and allows you freedom in writing your own vows from the heart.

 What does a wedding vow entail